 I have several sets of vintage ornaments here and there, but not quite enough (yet) to make a statement on any of my Christmas trees.

 But that’s not stopping me from displaying vintage ornaments in a dough bowl or styling them in a vintage wooden crate.

-Whether your Shiny Brite ornaments are hanging on the tree or filling a beautiful bowl, these vintage Christmas ornaments make the most beautiful statement for the holidays and can make great gifts for friends or your favorite hostess during the season.
+Whether your Shiny Brite Christmas ornaments are hanging on the tree or filling a beautiful bowl, these vintage glass ornaments make a beautiful statement for the holidays.
+They also make great gifts for friends or your favorite hostess during the season.

 Use Vintage Containers to Display Christmas Decorations